How GPS Works

 Sources of Error

-Modern systems use correction techniques to improve accuracy.
+Modern systems apply corrections to improve accuracy.

-Differential and Assisted GPS
+Assisted and Differential GPS

-GPS and Critical Infrastructure
+GPS and Infrastructure Systems

 Other Global Navigation Systems